 First, set the expectation that ranks aren’t everything.
 Yes, you have target keywords and your goal is to rank for them, but you’ll be rising in rank for dozens of long-tail keyword phrases you didn’t even know you were optimizing for (thanks to your brilliant content marketing strategy).
 Plus, keyword rankings can only tell you so much—what’s really important is your inbound traffic.

 Second, set the expectation that ranks are volatile, and aren’t entirely predictable.
 Your rank may change from day to day, and may appear differently for two different people in the same room.
-There’s a degree of relativity to be expected in the modern realm of keyword-based optimization, so try not to let your efforts be judged too precisely.
+There’s a degree of relativity to be expected in the modern realm of keyword-based optimization, so try not to let your efforts be judged too precisely, particularly if you’re operating an SEO agency that utilizes white label link building services.

 When it comes down to it, the vast majority of issues with keyword-based optimization can be avoided with a bit of proactive communication with your client.
 Here are some of the most important points to touch on, early in your relationship.